bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
-- a lot of you are probably wondering what I a am meaning when I say Making impossible states impossible -->
+- a lot of you are probably wondering what I a am meaning when I say Making impossible states impossible
+- This talk is focused around C# but the concepts we takl about here should apply to other langues.
+-->

 ---